dylan-lang/testworks/documentation/users-guide/source/usage.rst

 Reports
 =======

-Testworks provides the user with multiple report functions:
+The ``--report`` and ``--report-file`` options can be used to write a full report of test run results so that those results can be compared with subsequent test runs, for example to find regressions.
+These are the available report types:

+failures
+  Prints out only the list of failures and a summary.

+json
+  Outputs JSON objects that match the suite/test/assertion tree structure, with full detail.

-Summary (the default)
+summary (the default)
   Prints out only a summary of how many assertions, tests and suites were executed, passed, failed or crashed.

-Failures
-  Prints out only the list of failures and a summary.
-XML
-  Outputs XML that directly matches the suite/test/assertion tree structure, with full detail.
-Surefire
+surefire
-  Outputs XML is Surefire format.
+  Outputs XML in Surefire format.
 This elides information about specific assertions.
 This format is supported by various tools such as Jenkins.
-None
-  Prints nothing at all.

-Use the ``--report-file`` option to redirect the report to a file.
+xml
+  Outputs XML that directly matches the suite/test/assertion tree structure, with full detail.

 Comparing Test Results